heygrady/redux-selectors/README.md

 selectTotalPlus(2, 3)(state) // => 9
 ```

-### Combining selectors (to use with mapStateToProps)
+### Combining selectors (to use with `mapStateToProps`)

 Sometimes you need to combine several selectors into a "props object".
-A classic case would be `mapStateToProps` argument for react-redux's [`connect`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) function.
+A classic case would be a `mapStateToProps` argument for react-redux's [`connect`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) function.

 Notice how we use `ownProps` to configure `selectTotalPlus`.
 You might prefer to use [`withProps`](/docs/api/withProps.md) or read about advanced usage [with `mapStateToProps`](/docs/usage/with-mapStateToProps.md)